n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 20 - Advent of Cyber 2021.md

 Some Google searching tells us this is a legitimate filetype, developed to test the responsiveness of antivirus systems without actually containing real malware.
 Read more [here](https://en.wikipedia.org/wiki/EICAR_test_file)

 But, this could be incorrect.
-Let's see if we can find some identifieable data contained in the file with the [strings](../../../../Tools,%20Binaries,%20and%20Programs/CLI%20Utilities/strings.md) command.
+Let's see if we can find some identifiable data contained in the file with the [strings](../../../../Tools,%20Binaries,%20and%20Programs/CLI%20Utilities/strings.md) command.
 Run this on the file now.

 ```
 strings testfile